FASP-QAT/qat-documentation/README.md

    - Data flow
    - Code documentation (high level)
    - Developer tutorials (or links to external tutorials)
-- **Community**: This section contains information for the FASP community.
+- **Community**: This section contains information for the QAT community.
    The following types of content can be found here:
-   - FAST QAT open source license overview (Apache-2.0)
+   - QAT open source license overview (Apache-2.0)
-   - Contributing to the FASP QAT community
+   - Contributing to the QAT community
-   - FAST QAT software development process
+   - QAT software development process
    - Code of conduct
    - Privacy policy
    - Do no harm policy (TBD)
    - Community meetings and events
    - Release notes
    - Roadmap
-- **API documentation** contains generated API documentation for the FASP QAT APIs.
+- **API documentation** contains generated API documentation for the QAT APIs.

 ### Contributing to Documentation